 Celebrations incorporate objectives that are taught within the curriculum.
 Holidays and celebrations in Early Childhood Program are sensitive, reflective and respectful of the traditions of all families.
 After planning with the teacher, parents are encouraged to share family celebrations or holiday traditions.
 The teacher and the parent work together to provide developmentally and culturally appropriate experiences for the children in the classroom.
 Conversations about the many ways people celebrate are encouraged in order to create a multicultural and anti-bias learning environment.
 Food items brought to school must be purchased items rather than products made in a home setting.
-When distributing celebratory items at school, such as food or invitations, please have enough for each child in the class, or plan an alternative way to distribute the items.
+When distributing celebratory items at school, such as food or invitations, please have enough for each child in the class.